Armstrong County DWI Court Process

 The Court Process Timeline

-The DUI court process in Armstrong County generally follows this timeline:
+The DUI court process in Armstrong County generally follows these steps:

 1. Arraignment (First Appearance)

-- What to expect: At the arraignment, the judge will formally read the charges against you and advise you of your rights.
-This includes your right to remain silent, your right to an attorney, and your right to a trial.
+- What to expect: At the arraignment, you will be formally advised of the charges against you, and the court will ensure you understand your rights, including your right to remain silent and your right to an attorney.

 2. Pre-Trial Hearings